Francesco149/reversing-sifas/README.md

 xShmMap, xShmLock, xShmBarrier, xShmUnmap, xFetch, xUnfetch, are all passthrough so yeah, all we need to do is figure out how xRead works

+so looking back at xOpen, the loop scans zName. what I named firstChar is actually currentChar. if it finds a dot at the beginning of the string it returns an error, otherwise it keeps scanning. when it finds a dot, it increases i

+the other branch of the if is checking if characters are digit by subtracting 0x30 ('0') and checking if they're in range 0-9 . essentially it's expecting only digits at the beginning and then waiting for a space, if this is not respected it returns an error, otherwise it calls xOpen with the text after the space instead of zName. then it initializes the extra part of the sqlite3_file struct with pMethods and three ints. these three ints are parsed from the first part of the string during the loops prior to finding a space

+so essentially, it's just parsing the string with the three key uints from before and saving them into the sqlite3_file struct

 to be continued...?